Acting to stop harm: the FCA and Appointed Representatives

 If, after they have arrived in the UK it appears that the migrant’s entry clearance (visa) vignette has been issued with an incorrect endorsement, they can request to have it amended by visiting www.gov.uk for information on what to do.

-Should you have any questions about the issues raised in this blog post please contact a member of our immigration team using the quick enquiry form at the bottom of this page.
+Should you have any questions about the issues raised in this blog post please contact a member of our immigration team.

 Skip to content Home About Us Insights Services Contact Accessibility